AymenMB/Vehicle-Entry-Exit-Registration-System---Microservices-/README.md

 - Scan a CIN card and vehicle plate using the web interface
 - View registration history and statistics
 - Browse the MongoDB database via the integrated browser
-- Use REST or GraphQL APIs for programmatic access
+- Use REST or graphQL APIs for programmatic access

 ---